therealnicoroshi/modlist/README.md

 ## With MO2 Executables not working as intended

-Find the tools folder and the .exe of the application inside it's respective folder
+Find the tools folder within your MO2 installation folder, and the .exe of the application inside it's respective folder (Example: D:\The Nico Experience\MO2\Tools\SSEedit)

 Right click/ compatability/ Run as administrator